Leeroy Wilfred Kabs-Kanu: Early life, family and education

-Cocorioko Newspaper, 1973–1976
+Career

-University of Sierra Leone alumni students including HE Dr. Ernest Bai Koroma had acknowledged that Cocorioko Newspaper was first published in 1973 when Kabs Kanu was a student at the University.
+University of Sierra Leone alumni students including Ernest Bai Koroma had acknowledged that Cocorioko Newspaper was first published in 1973 when Kabs Kanu was a student at the University.
 Some Sierra Leonean newspaper publishers had also said that the first newspaper started with a revolutionary students' union government which was led by one Boubacar Njai-Bahled, an influential student at the campus.
 Others have affirmed that Kabs was the Minister of Propaganda in that student's government.
 To them, Ccocorioko Newspaper was the voice of that students' union when they were involved in what they described as a "battle of wits and supremacy with the college administration and political powers in the country."

 Students from the 1973 to 1977 alumni had stated that Cocorioko's editor in chief was Ben Ikeakor, a Nigerian student.
 They have said that the newspaper's editorial board members were Florence Iscandri, Millicent Macauley, Mohamed Lamin, Anthony Brewah, Princetta Godwin, Joan Mundoma, and Jaiah Kallon, who were student activists.
 The paper was said to cover the entertainment news on campus as well as their goals and aspirations.
 They claim that the student government aimed to effect change in the welfare of students on the campus.

 Many believe that it was that student government that "set the stage for the student revolution in 1977 headed by Hindolo Trye and that the massive students' action against the lethargic political powers forced the government to make wholesale reforms in governance which led to a snap General Elections that brought intellectuals into the national government for the first time."
 In an "About Cocorioke" article Kabs stated that the paper folded up in 1976 when the main publishers graduated from college.
 It attests that the newspaper was influential on the college campus, attracting the attention of senior government officials and the media of Sierra Leone.
 However, upon graduating, Kabs Kanu discontinued the paper.